informaton/r-nonwear-methods/README.md

 # r-nonwear-methods
 R code for classifying nonwear accelerometry data with Hidden Markov Models and Gaussian Mixture Models

+## Files

+* __performanceResultsBoxPlots.R__ - Generates box plots from nonwear methods performance results which are saved in `results/performanceResults.csv`.
+The plots can be saved to disk (.tiff) by editing the R code and changing the top level assignment of `saveAsTiffs` from `saveAsTiffs = FALSE` to `saveAsTiffs = TRUE`.

 # Requirements and installation

 ## accelerometR library